(Karlamilyi)

-260 Km north east of Newman
+This is a remote park located 260 Km north east of Newman.

-This is Australia’s second largest national park covering 1,283,706 hectares.
+Rudall River (pronounced Roo-dal) is Australia's second largest national park covering 1,283,706 hectares.
 It is located south west of Nullagine and is one of the most remote parks in the state.
 It is 4x4 territory only.

 Peter Egerton Warburton led an expedition across the region to the north of the park in 1872.